-As Helmond, Nieborg, and van der Vlist (2019, 124) showed in their pioneering study of Facebook, the platform has managed to evolve and expand its power by deploying two types of resources that allow it to perform "boundary work": technical resources such as application programming interfaces (APIs) and software development kits (SDKs), through which it can strategically "orient its programmability" toward developers and businesses, and "partnership strategies to connect and integrate with organizations worldwide that are leading in other markets and industries."
-Here we are particularly interested in the partnership as a strategic device and heterogeneous boundary resource that may enable platforms to generate "dependencies, become embedded, and gain power in other [public and private] domains" (Helmond, Nieborg, and van der Vlist 2019, 125).
-As we will argue, it is through the technique of partnership building that selected domains and stakeholder groups can-like web data-be made "platform-ready" (Helmond 2015).
+As Helmond, Nieborg and Van der Vlist (2019: 124) have shown in their pioneering study of Facebook, the platform has managed to evolve and expand its power by deploying two types of resources that allow it to perform "boundary work": technical resources such as application programming interfaces (APIs) and software development kits (SDKs), through which it can strategically "orient its programmability" toward developers and businesses, and "partnership strategies to connect and integrate with organizations worldwide that are leading in other markets and industries."
+Here we are particularly interested in the partnership as a strategic device and heterogeneous boundary resource that may enable platforms to generate "dependencies, become embedded, and gain power in other [public and private] domains" (Helmond, Nieborg, and Vlist 2019: 125).
+As we will argue, it is through the technique of partnership-building that selected domains and stakeholder groups can - like web data - be made "platform-ready" (Helmond 2015).
 This means that, as these groups interact with platforms and seek to mobilize them to their advantage (or attempt to minimize their adverse impacts), such interactions are frequently shaped by platform protocols, interfaces, and business interests.
-Yet these are, in turn, sensitive to local norms, stakeholder objectives, and policy frameworks, which explains the path dependency of what we call-borrowing from Brenner and Theodore's (2002) conceptual framework-"actually existing platformization."
+Yet these are, in turn, sensitive to local norms, stakeholder objectives and policy frameworks, which explains the path-dependency of what we call - borrowing from Brenner and Theodore's (2002) conceptual framework - "actually existing platformization".

-Analogous to how the notion of "actually existing neoliberalism" entails spatially uneven processes of neoliberalization that materialize "through trial-and-error experimentation" (Peck, Theodore, and Brenner 2009, 52), actually existing platformization highlights "the complex, contested ways in which [platform business] strategies interact with pre-existing uses of space, institutional configurations, and constellations of sociopolitical power" (Peck, Theodore, and Brenner 2009, 54).
-Moreover, both neoliberalization and platformization take shape by acting on and through cities, conceived as spaces for economic innovation and growth (Peck, Theodore, and Brenner 2009, 57; Stehlin, Hodson, and McMeekin 2020).
-In what follows, we discuss three examples of actually existing platformization in three distinct industries: food delivery, short-term housing rental, and the social/ voluntary sector.
-In each of these industries, all concentrated in urban areas, we show how asset-light platforms initiate and develop partnerships as a multifarious and frequently nebulous boundary resource that opens up potential avenues for (I) market consolidation, (2) logistical integration, (3) social mobilization, and/or (4) institutional legitimation.
-Such strategic moves, which we will explain further below, have become particularly pertinent following the COVID-19 pandemic.
-While the pandemic has severely disrupted some industries as well as the households that depend on them, it has also created new prospects for opportunistic platforms that, like other actors shaping actually existing neoliberalism, never let a crisis go to waste (Bosma, Mos, and van Doorn 2020).
+Analogous to how the notion of "actually existing neoliberalism" entails spatially uneven processes of neoliberalization that materialize "through trial-and-error experimentation" (Peck, Theodore, and Brenner 2009: 52), actually existing platformization highlights "the complex, contested ways in which [platform business] strategies interact with pre-existing uses of space, institutional configurations, and constellations of sociopolitical power" (Peck, Theodore, and Brenner 2009: 54).
+Moreover, both neoliberalization and platformization take shape by acting on and through cities, conceived as spaces for economic innovation and growth (Peck, Theodore, and Brenner 2009: 57; Stehlin, Hodson, and McMeekin 2020).
+In what follows, we discuss three examples of actually existing platformization in three distinct industries: food delivery, short-term housing rental, and the social/voluntary sector.
+In each of these industries, all concentrated in urban areas, we show how asset-light platforms initiate and develop partnerships as a multifarious and frequently nebulous boundary resource that opens up potential avenues for 1) market consolidation, 2) logistical integration, 3) social mobilization, and/or 4) institutional legitimation.
+Such strategic moves, which we will further explain below, have become particularly pertinent following the Covid-19 pandemic.
+While the pandemic has severely disrupted some industries as well as the households that depend on them, it has also created new prospects for opportunistic platforms that, like other actors shaping actually existing neoliberalism, never let a crisis go to waste (Van Doorn, Bosma & Mos 2020).

-Delivering Good: How DoorDash Attempts to Build "the 'Next' Normal"
+Delivering good: How DoorDash attempts to build "the 'next' normal"